thehambeard/RandomEquipment/README.md

 	  to see how the effect the chances and select one that you would most want to see in your game.

  Notes:
- * The list of random loot that is possible is 3,983 items from the game.
-This is a dump of the all the items in the game over 500gp.
+ * The list of random loot that is possible is 3985 items from the game.
+This is a dump of the all the items in the game over 500gp (800gp for weapons).
 I have filtered out notable items, broken items, and most of the junk I believe.
    If there is anything I have missed and shouldn't be part of items given do let me know and I'll add it to the list.
-	* 1581 weapons
+	* 1583 weapons
 	* 479 armors
 	* 98 shields
 	* 696 equipment pieces